oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/ggsa-mt-target/ggsa-mt-target.md

 ## Introduction

-A pipeline includes a sequence of data processing stages such as, Query, Pattern, Rule, Query Group, Custom, and Scoring.
-You can apply business logic to an input data stream, within a pipeline.
+This lab walks you through steps to create a Kafka target to and use it in a pipeline, to report traffic violations to a downstream application.

 *Estimated Time*: 15 minutes

-### About this Lab

-This lab provides steps to create a basic pipeline, add a query stage and a filter to it, and publish the pipeline; all this in less than 15 minutes!

 ### Objectives
 In this Lab you will: